-I grew up on a family farm in a small town in upstate NY, where through hard work I was able to acquire a great many practical skills and work ethic that has served me well as I continue into my career.
+I grew up on a family farm in a small town in upstate NY, where through hard work, I acquired a great many practical skills and work ethic that has served me well as I continue into my career.
 Graduating from high school I started a computer science program at a local community college, quickly discovering that was not for me I ended up graduating with an associate degree in individual studies.
 During this time period, I first started getting into art.
 I started making small garden sculptures the summer I graduated from high school and ended up taking a few photography classes while at college.
 Over the next few years while helping run my part of my family business I continued to make sculpture, eventually buying a small piece of land building my own workshop.
 I gradually became involved with my local arts council and eventually became a member of the board of directors.
-After getting more involved in the arts I decided that is what I wanted to go back to school for.
+After getting more involved in the arts, I decided what I wanted to go back to school for.
 Perusing a degree in digital and studio arts at Oneonta.
 While at school I was able to gain access to a wide arrangement of new tools and processes.
 Learning how to cast bronze, run CNC laser and plasma machines, and being exposed to new ways of approaching art.
 Participating in several juried shows and receiving art-based scholarships I could see that my artwork was quickly improving.
-I graduated in spring of 2020 with a BFA from SUNY Oneonta.
+I graduated in the spring of 2020 with a BFA from SUNY Oneonta.
 I am currently pursuing my master's through Adelphi University where I am well on my way to obtaining a MA in Art Education.